Project Phase 2: Research & Sources

 • Identify gaps in your research base

 Important: AI supplements but doesn’t replace library instruction.
 Use it to enhance the strategies you learn from professional librarians.
+Remember, AI can hallucinate and generate great-sounding but made-up sources.
+Check carefully with your meat intelligence.

 Part C: Source Requirements

-Find Six High-Quality Sources
+Find at least Six High-Quality Sources

-Your sources should include a mix of:
+Your sources can include a mix of:

 • Recent research studies (within last 5-10 years)